MaulanaMIkhsan/Agency-Sales-Analysis/README.md

 ### Region of Sales Highest Growth Revenue and Most Demanding Routes on Q1 2023 & 2024

 - Jakarta, serving as the company's head office region, generated substantial revenue growth of $3 million independently.
-- Despite DPS/Denpasar being one of Garuda Indonesia's most popular destinations, this sales region achieved only $460,000 in revenue growth, suggesting that geographical factors may significantly influence market performance.
+- Despite DPS/Denpasar being one of Garuda Indonesia's most popular destinations, this sales region achieved only $460,000 in revenue growth, suggesting that geographical factors may significantly influence market performance or other reasons.
 - UPG/Makassar experienced a $60,000 revenue decline while other regional markets posted positive growth, indicating reduced market demand and interest in this particular region.
 - The CGK-MES and CGK-SIN routes, both high-demand destinations, demonstrated market stability, while the top two routes on the performance list experienced significant declines.